 Nanotechnology is a broad term which describes a range of technologies which operate at a scale of 1 to 100 nm (1 billionth of a metre).
 Materials at this scale display novel properties, which creates the potential for new applications with enhanced functionalities.
-Nanomaterials or (‘nano-objects’) are defined materials with one, two, or three external dimensions in the size range from approximately 1 – 100 nm.
+Nanomaterials or (‘nano-objects’) are generally defined materials with one, two, or three external dimensions in the size range from approximately 1 – 100 nm.
 These include nanoplates, nanofibres and nanoparticles.
+The definition adopted by the EU Commission, which remains under review, is available here.

 Worldwide research, surveys and projects have identified the principal areas involved in the use of engineered nanoparticles as information and communication technology; research and development of medical devices, diagnostic devices and pharmaceuticals; and industrial sectors such as the manufacture of paints and composites.